 I founded Peregrine Arts (2005 – 2010) with the encouragement and support of the late artist and political activist Fred Ho, with whom I worked for a number of years.
 Peregrine was a multidisciplinary production platform, inspired in part by Artangel (UK), joined with an arts consulting and research practice.
 Under Peregrine I had the privilege of working with a variety of artists, including, along with Fred Ho, visionaries such as Christian Marclay, Aleksandra Mir, Robin Rimbaud, Sanford Biggers, Theo Bleckmann, Steven Earl Weber, Phil Kline, Todd Reynolds, Gavin Bryars, Ridge Theatre (Bill Morrison, Laurie Olinder, Bob McGrath), Iñigo Manglano-Ovalle, Steve Roden, Toby Twining, David Lang, Carolyn Healy/John Phillips, and others.

 While the above projects all have attained some manner of public light, here are some ideas that have been interesting to explore but have not garnered enough interest among others to make real.
-Perhaps a few are just awaiting their time in the sun.

 - Philadelphia Independent Media Commons – Responding to the needs of an increasingly fragile, but vital local media and journalism ecosystem, I attempted unsuccessfully to organize a dedicated commons resource focused on both back-office functions and core revenue generating resources for the Greater Philadelphia media ecosystem.